Nepal | India | info | About | Contact

 USD686 for Ram Lal

-Lobsang and Yangzom light butter lamps for everyone as a thank you for your kindness.
+Dec 2021: Yangzom lights butter lamps again as a thank you

 My position